What is special about this course?

 If you have been made redundant and would like to undergo vocational training to help you gain employment, there might be a short course available that could help you get back into employment.

 A list of short courses available in Stage 4 that are endorsed by Skills Development Scotland can be found here.

 You will attend an induction process then up to 30hrs per week to develop the skills needed to help you into employment.
 You will attend three days each week with a combination of face-to-face and online learning.

-Orkney College UHI try to start new trainees every two weeks, but this can vary depending on COVID restrictions at the time.
+UHI Orkney try to start new trainees every two weeks, but this can vary depending on COVID restrictions at the time.
 You will complete three SQA Units during a six-week programme and depending on availability and the level of COVID restrictions, you might also be able access short course training to help enhance your CV.
 Depending on the level of COVID restrictions, you might have the chance to complete a work placement as an addition to the three SQA Units.

 Stage 4 - Full Time